CannonLock/user-school-2023/docs/index.md

 People accepted to this program will receive financial support for basic travel and local costs associated with the School.

-## Applications

-Applications are now closed and all applicants have been notified of their status.
-We received a large number of applications this year, so thanks to everyone for your enthusiastic interest!

 ## Contact Us